numoder/dsn10-theme/README.md

 P.S. this theme is very ugly at the moment!!! anything may be suited to be changed!
 I've only been doing CSS for a year and as I improve, so will the theme!
-P.P.S. due to the way discord handles icons, 99% of the custom icons from this theme won't work with languages other than english. sorry!!! ☹️
+P.P.S. due to the way discord handles icons, 99% of the custom icons from this theme won't work with languages other than english. sorry!!! ☹️ I'll add support for more languages in the future